Jay-Ohhh/front-end-notes/rollup.md

 ```
 -c, --config <filename>     Use this config file (if argument is used but value
                               is unspecified, defaults to rollup.config.js)
+--configPlugin              Allows specifying Rollup plugins to transpile or otherwise control the parsing                               of your configuration file.
 -d, --dir <dirname>         Directory for chunks (if absent, prints to stdout)
 -e, --external <ids>        Comma-separate list of module IDs to exclude
 -f, --format <format>       Type of output (amd, cjs, es, iife, umd, system)